apptio/kr8/README.md

  - [nginx-ingress](https://github.com/kubernetes/ingress-nginx)
  - [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets)

 Components are _not_ the applications you want to run in your cluster.
 Components are generally applications you'd run in your cluster to make those applications function and work as expected.
+Individual applications are usually configured and added separately, through automation such as argo.

 ## Clusters